 Functional or User Level Requirements

-Quite often the thinking is to replicate your workflows and processes in the new asset management software.
-Try to think how you can improve processes to match your asset management strategy via a new asset management solution.
+Quite often the thinking is to replicate your workflows and processes in the new management software.
+Try to think about how you can improve processes to match your asset management strategy via a new asset management solution.